mrlinseman/ICS4U-Shared-Folder-O-Stuff/List of Concepts ICS4U.md

-Here is a list of concepts/structures that should be included in your ICS4U It may not be exhaustive.
+Here is a list of concepts/structures that should be included in your ICS4U Summative Project: At least one of the following created/used/programmed by each team member.

+This list may not be exhaustive.

 **Add items if you feel I have missed some please**
-At least one of the following created/used/programmed by each team member

 * Repetition: do-while,  while, for loops
 * Methods:  functions and procedures